Table of Contents Show

 If you’re looking for a smaller appliance and would rather avoid making a hole in your RV, a ventless washer/dryer might be for you.
 These units use a heat exchanger to heat recycled air inside the drum to pull moisture from the clothes.
 The downside is that dry cycles can take a long time which means they demand a significant amount of electricity!

-Similar to traditional in-home appliances, except smaller, stackable RV washers and dryers take up more space but let you wash and dry a load at the same time.
+Similar to traditional in-home appliances, except smaller, a stackable RV washer and dryer take up more space than a combo, but lets you wash and dry a load at the same time.
 For that reason, they dry clothes more quickly and save a lot of time.